vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 paper when I wiped, similar to last evening.
 Overall, I felt very relieved after the bowel movement.

+### 2024-11-28 later in the day

+Unlike the previous day, the discomfort from the anal swelling did not distract me from my other work.
+I only noticed it sporadically (and not in an unpleasant way) and occasionally when consciously directing my attention to the area.

+I continued to refrain from sauerkraut and kept my walnuts consumption low, but did not take any other precautions.

+I also stopped wet wiping given its poor track record.

+I did not take any acetaminophen.

+### 2024-11-28 to 2024-11-29 at night

+I had a better sleep than the previous night.
+I went to sleep at 11:49 PM and woke up at 9:15 AM via the alarm (though I was already semi-awake by then).
+I only got up once in between to urinate, at around 4:40 AM.

+### 2024-11-29 in the morning

+Unlike the previous day, I was able to hold out for bowel movement, finishing my morning checklist before going.
+I also did not have any blood in stool or on wiping.

 ## Other notes

 ### Cold, muscle tensing, and wet wipes